wesngu28/world-cup-players/README.md

 This is going to be in story map format for UW Seattle course Geog 317, but I will probably convert it to a Mapbox web app.

 This will be a combination repo containing the source files for my Geog 317 project and the web map Javascript version of it.
+The story map is only viewable by those in my organization (the University of Washington)

 The World Cup is underway and is a huge sporting event for fans of football around the world.
 Many athletes that participate in their national team, often the country of their birth, but